roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-09 ****** byStoryTeller07© He was enjoying himself, having never been this far before.
+He was enjoying himself, having never been this far before.
 He had played with a girl a little, but his teacher just stood there, letting him do whatever he liked.

   It surprised everyone when Anne shouted.
 They didn't hear what she said.
 She was suddenly there, blocking the view.
 She grabbed hold of their teacher's hair, pulling her backward, with Hollie staggering on the high heels.
 They came off, clattering under the desks.